pkeffect/browser-inspector/README.md

 - Revision history only available for localStorage/sessionStorage (not IndexedDB)
 - Very large objects (>1MB) may cause performance issues in diff viewer
 - Some IndexedDB object stores with auto-increment keys may have limited edit capability
+- Check `js/storage-inspector-bookmarklet.js` for using this on any domain as a Bookmarklet

 ---